 The buildings we inhabit and the watches we wear are everyday facts of life.
 We usually take them for granted and scarcely even notice them – until a creation crosses our path that captures our undivided attention.
 Here we look at seven timepieces that call to mind — and, in some cases, are inspired by — modern architectural landmarks.

-Last August, Mido continued its work in the design and architecture fields by announcing a partnership with the International Union of Architects.
-The brand ended up spending all of 2017 traveling the globe to visit some of the world’s most prominent buildings to pick the structure that would inspire Mido’s next watch.
+In 2017, Mido continued its work in the design and architecture fields by announcing a partnership with the International Union of Architects.
+The brand ended up spending that year traveling the globe to visit some of the world’s most prominent buildings to pick the structure that would inspire Mido’s next watch.
 Mido and the International Union of Architects eventually settled on the ascending nature of Frank Lloyd Wright’s Solomon R. Guggenheim Museum in New York City.
 Previous Mido watches inspired by architecture include 2015’s Big Ben Limited Edition, 2012’s Great Wall Gent Chronometer, and the All Dial Special Edition inspired by Rome’s famous Colosseum.

 The Reverso is Jaeger-LeCoultre’s most popular and historically significant watch.
 Its art deco motif is mirrored in one of the greatest achievements of that period’s architecture as well: William Van Alen’s Chrysler Building in Manhattan.
 The timepiece and skyscraper share the same geometric forms and modernist ideals that the art deco movement is known for.